janewalls/SnakesLadders/README.md

 To run, use main method in `Play` class

 This is played on the command line, and the number you choose has to be between 1 - 6 (like a normal die).
+You choose the number yourself and you can choose to play the computer.

 Created March 2020 for a Java University project